likecoin/likecoin-chain-tx-indexer/README.md

 ## Build

-`go build -o indexer main.go`
+`make build`

-For Docker image, run `./build.sh` to build and tag the Docker image.
+For Docker image, run `make build-image` to build and tag the Docker image.

 ## Usage